auto-optimization/eafpy/doc/examples/style_plots.md

 plot.show()
 ```
 ## Creating colour gradients using the eaf.colour module
-Use the `eaf.colour.discrete_colour_gradient` to create objects for the "colorway" argument.
+Use the `eaf.colour.discrete_colour_gradient` to create objects for the `colorway` argument.
 This function lerps between two colours in a discrete number of steps.
 It accepts the following type of colour arguments:
 * Standard CSS4 color name strings - Eg. "blue"
 * Strings of rgba values, 0-1 or 0-255 - Eg. 'rgba(123,54,22, 0.8)' -> this is a brown colour with 80% opacity
 * 8 digit hexedecimal numbers representing RGBA values Eg. #abcdefFF ->   #abcdef is a light blue colour with alpha = (FF) = 100% opacity